 The Stock Option plan also has terms and conditions, including without limitations that the exercise price for stock options granted under the Stock Option Plan must equal the stock's fair value, based on the closing price per share of common stock, at the time the stock option is granted.
-The fair value of each option award is estimated on the date of grant utilizing the Black-Scholes model and commonly utilized assumptions associated with the Black-
+The fair value of each option award is estimated on the date of grant utilizing the Black-Scholes model and commonly utilized assumptions associated with the Black-Scholes methodology.

-Scholes methodology.
 Options granted under the Plan have a ten-year maximum term and varying vesting periods as determined by the Board.

-On June 6, 2019, the Board of Directors authorized the grant of 500,000 options to purchase shares of common stock of the Company for services to an officer of the Company.
-The Company estimated the fair value of this option grants using the Black-Scholes model with the following information and assumptions:
+On November 2, 2021, REGI granted an aggregate of 5,825,000 common stock options to directors, employees and consultants.
+The Company estimated the fair value of these option grants using the Black-Scholes model with the following information and assumptions:

-Options issued 500,000
+Options issued 5,825,000

-Exercise price (Weighted average) \$ 0.935
+Exercise price (Weighted average) \$ 0.035

-Stock price \$ 0.075
+Stock price \$ 0.033

-Expected volatility 217.24%
+Expected volatility 1211.89%

 Expected term (years) 5 years

-Risk free rate 1.88%
+Risk free rate .50%

-Fair value of options issued \$ 48,084
+Fair value of options issued \$ 192.225